Welcome to the 6th year of the Immigration Film Fest (IFF), held in Washington DC on September 13-14, 2019, and throughout the year.

 Selected films will enjoy wide visibility through concerted promotion in national and international media as well as partner social media.
 We will have discussion and Q&A follow each screening to engage the audience with visiting filmmakers' creative team, policy makers and immigration experts, on the issues raised by the films.
 This year we will also be hosting workshops for both audience and filmmakers throughout the year.
 We have invitational screenings and partner events at churches, universities, art houses and Capitol Hill to amplify our Mission and showcase official selections and award winning films.
 Immigration Film Fest is also a partner in the Films Across Borders series held from October to December each year which offers international exposure for selected films at our screenings in Metro Washington DC

-Through the power and artistry of film, we seek to highlight the human, intimate, side of the people involved, to humanize and inform the public debate in a world of people displaced by war, extreme poverty, lack of opportunity, social injustice, arbitrary political boundaries and often dysfunctional or abusive political systems.
-We appreciate your interest and encourage you to be part of the Immigration Film Festival.
+We are a volunteer organization dedicated to bringing the power of film to explore issues of migration.
+Through the power and artistry of film, we seek to highlight the human, intimate, side of the people involved, to humanize and inform the public debate in a world of people displaced by war, poverty, violence, lack of opportunity, social injustice, arbitrary political boundaries and often dysfunctional or abusive political systems.
+We appreciate your interest and encourage you to be part of the Immigration Film Fest in 2019.

-Any additional awards and introductions will be announced after official selections are made.
+Additional awards and introductions will be announced after official selections are made.